bakha8/Nexora-SaaS/README.md

-# frontend
+# Nexora - FastAPI + Frontend skeleton
-Vite + React placeholder
+This is a starter skeleton.